joshuaeckroth/cinf401-website/assignments/2015-03-17-group-project-2.markdown

 - Is it better to answer a question very quickly (or even first) to earn high reputation, or does time-to-answer not matter much at all?
 (Maybe quality of answer matters more.)

 The data live in HDFS at `/data/stackexchange` ([web view](http://localhost:9000/hadoop/namenode:50070/explorer.html#/data/stackexchange)).
+Have a look at `readme.txt` to understand the fields in the various XML files.

 Use MapReduce and then analyze in R. Add your MapReduce code to your git repository.

 Study these questions across all the StackExchange sites combined.
 But also highlight/plot the results from a few large sites if they stand out as very different than the majority.